miladtulabi/athlete-pose-analysis/README.md

-# Pose Detection & Jump Performance Analysis
+# Computer Vision-Based Vertical Jump Analysis for Sports Performance

 A computer vision project that uses MediaPipe Pose Landmarker and OpenCV to analyze vertical jump performance from video recordings.